hannahchan/Scaffold.Service/README.md

-# Scaffold.WebApi
+# Scaffold.Service

-Scaffold is an opinionated template of a service built using ASP.NET Core.
+Scaffold.Service is an opinionated template of a service built using ASP.NET Core.
 It is intended to be used as an example for, or as a bootstrap to, the development of other services and aims to address some common concerns when building microservices with ASP.NET Core.
 Scaffold is an example of a [Service Template](https://www.thoughtworks.com/radar/techniques/tailored-service-templates).

 ## How to Use

-To bootstrap your next service with Scaffold.WebApi.
+To bootstrap your next service with Scaffold.Service.

 1. Clone this repository and install the template on your computer by running;